onnx/working-groups/safety-related-profile/documents/conv_specification_example/README.md

 `pads` is a list of the form (`x1_begin`, `x2_begin`,..., `x1_end`, `x2_end`,...), where `xi_begin` is the number of elements (possibly zero) added at the beginning of axis $i$ and `xi_end` is the number of elements added at the end of axis $i$.

-The value of the elements added by the padding is 0.
+The padding value is 0.

 The effect of the `pads` attribute is illustrated on the following figure.
 In this example,  `pads`=(1,3,2,2).